hbc/dc_2016_04/lessons/07_read_qc.md

 ![good_quality](../img/good_quality.png)

 On the x-axis you have the base position in the read, and on the y-axis you have quality scores.
 In this example, the sample contains reads that are 40 bp long.
-For each position, there is a box plotted to illustrate the distribution of values (with the whiskers indicating the lowest value observed at that position).
+For each position, there is a box plotted to illustrate the distribution of values (with the whiskers indicating the 90th and 10th percentile scores).
 For every position here, the quality values do not drop much lower than 32 -- which if you refer to the table above is a pretty good quality score.
 The plot background is also color-coded to identify good (green), acceptable (yellow), and bad (red) quality scores.

 Now let's take a look at a quality plot on the other end of the spectrum.